anttisalonen/progbook/rst/redis_ajax_glue.rst

 Gluing AJAX and Redis together
 ------------------------------

-After the exercises in the previous chapter we're starting to have some pieces we can put together.
+After the exercises in the previous section we're starting to have some pieces we can put together.
 Let's start with a couple more exercises.

 *Exercise*: Modify your guessing game such that when the number was guessed correctly, send the number of guesses to the server in JSON.